mokagio/mokacoding/metallo/src/posts/2020-10-28-swiftui-dependency-injection.md

 The way to add the dependency into the environment is to call the [`environmentObject(_:)`](https://developer.apple.com/documentation/swiftui/view/environmentobject(_:)) method on any ancestor of the view that needs to access it.
 I find this is best done at the top level: in the `App` implementation or in the `UIWindowSceneDelegate` if you are mix-and-matching SwiftUI with UIKit.

+Let's look at some code; you can get the source for this example [here](https://github.com/mokagio/ReadingList/tree/trunk/PureSwiftUIExample).

 ```swift
 import SwiftUI